mneedham/batch-import-video/README.md

 ## Getting started with the neo4j batch importer

 These are accompanying notes for the [getting started with neo4j batch importer](https://vimeo.com/71408668) video.
-You can learn more about the [batch importer](https://github.com/jexp/batch-import) from [its github page](https://github.com/jexp/batch-import).

 ## Pre video steps